QAByJavedAnsari/pytestify/README.md

 The docker-compose.yml file is used to define and run multi-container Docker applications.
 It includes:

 - WireMock Service: Mock server for testing APIs.
-- Pytestify Service: Main application service for running tests.
+- pytestifypro Service: Main application service for running tests.

 ## Webhooks
    - Webhooks should be set up in your GitHub repository to trigger the Jenkins pipeline on code changes.
 Ensure the webhook points to the public Jenkins URL.